KaidenCoder/MealsAppVanlliaJS/README.md

 ### What I learned

-I got to learn how to use local storage for saving items
+I got to learn how to use local storage for saving and removing items

 ```js
 async function getBookmarkData(url) {